cuckoosandbox/cuckoo/docs/book/src/installation/guest/saving.rst

     $ xe vm-checkpoint vm="vm_uuid_or_name" new-name-label="Snapshot Name/Description"

-The snapshot UUID is printed to the sreen once the command completes.
+The snapshot UUID is printed to the screen once the command completes.

 Regardless of how the snapshot was created, save the UUID in the virtual machine's configuration section.
 Once the snapshot has been created, you can